 The Southern black widow (Latrodectus mactans) is a deadly species.
 Its painful bite delivers a neurotoxin, which is 15 times more harmful than that contained in the venom of a prairie rattlesnake.
 Even a tiny amount can cause headaches, nausea, pyrexia, abdominal pain, and hypertension.
 Vulnerable people, such as the very young, the elderly, and those with heart ailments, may require hospitalization.
 Fatalities are not uncommon.
 An effective antivenin is available, but medical attention should be sought as quickly as possible.

 Southern black widows measure around 1/2 inch in body length.
-The female is more significant, shiny black, with a yellowish-orange or red hourglass shaped mark on the abdomen’s underside.
+The female is more significant, shiny black, with a yellowish-orange or red hourglass-shaped mark on the abdomen’s underside.
 Some females tend to eat the male after eating, which has given the species its name.
-The female also delivers much more venom than the male in a bite.
+Females also deliver more venom than the male in a bite.
 These spiders seek shelter and are often found in basements and crawl spaces.
 They usually build nests close to the ground but have been known to spread their webs across plants.

 Black Widows are found all over the world.
-The Southern black widow spider is expected in the U.S., Canada, Mexico, and the Caribbean.
+The Southern black widow spider can be found in the U.S., Canada, Mexico, and the Caribbean.

 1. Brown Recluse Spider